🔍 공개 퀴즈 검색

 What is a claim in argument?

-1. Evidence or proof
+1. Evidence or proof that supports your point

-2. A question or inquiry
+2. A question about the topic

 3. A statement you want your audience to accept ✓